 An affiliate making $5000/day might be worse off than another affiliate making $500/day with no cash outflow because the former might be spending most of his revenue on paid acquisition.

-At the end of the day, before becoming an affiliate, you have to align your expectations to your earning potential.
+Before becoming an affiliate, align your expectations with your earning potential.
 What kind of industry or niche you operate in, and what kind of work you do depends a lot on how much you want to make.

 If you focus on ads like Adwords or Facebook to promote your affiliate products, how much money you invest is as important (if not more) as how much you make.